-180. Article 23 is transposed into UK law by Article 26 of the Air Quality Standards Regulations 2010, which provides that the Air Quality Plan must:

-"include measures intended to ensure compliance with any relevant limit value within the shortest possible time...."

-181. The Court in Shirley held that where there is a breach of limit values:

-"[32] The preparation of an air quality plan is the single prescribed means of addressing the breach....

-[33] This does not mean that Member States may not also adopt other measures to address a breach of [limit values], in addition to preparing and putting into effect an air quality plan complying with article 23.
+- 180. Article 23 is transposed into UK law by Article 26 of the Air Quality Standards Regulations 2010112, which provides that the Air Quality Plan must: - "include measures intended to ensure compliance with any relevant limit value within the shortest possible time...." - 181.
+The Court in Shirley held that where there is a breach of limit values: - "[32] The preparation of an air quality plan is the single prescribed means of addressing the breach.... - [33] This does not mean that Member States may not also adopt other measures to address a breach of [limit values], in addition to preparing and putting into effect an air quality plan complying with article 23.
 But nor does it mean that Member States are compelled by any provision of the Air Quality Directive to do that.
 A demonstrable breach of [limit values] does not generate some unspecified obligation beyond the preparation and implementation of an air quality plan that complies with article 23.
-The case law does not suggest, for example, that in such circumstances a Member State must ensure that land use planning powers and duties are exercised in a particular way, such as imposing a moratorium on grants of planning permission for particular forms of development, or for development of a particular scale, whose effect might be to perpetuate or increase exceedances of limit values, or by ensuring that decisions on such proposals are taken only at ministerial level."

-182. The Court went on to say:

-"[48] This is not to deny that the likely effects of a proposed development on air quality are material considerations in the making of the decision on the application for planning permission, to be taken into account alongside other material considerations weighing for or against the proposal...."
+The case law does not suggest, for example, that in such circumstances a Member State must ensure that land use planning powers and duties are exercised in a particular way, such as imposing a moratorium on grants of planning permission for particular forms of development, or for development of a particular scale, whose effect might be to perpetuate or increase exceedances of limit values, or by ensuring that decisions on such proposals are taken only at ministerial level." - 182.
+The Court went on to say: - "[48] This is not to deny that the likely effects of a proposed development on air quality are material considerations in the making of the decision on the

-&lt;sup>112 SI 2010/1001
+112 SI 2010/1001